Nested Sampling Methods: Likelihood-restricted prior sampling (LRPS)

-\citet{Griffiths2019} developed the No Galilean U-Turn Sampler (NoGUTS).
-In the case of CHMC / Galilean Monte Carlo, the trajectories are straight with boundary reflections, the momentum remains constant and the target probability is also constant or zero.
+To transfer this approach to NS, \citet{Griffiths2019} developed the No Galilean U-Turn Sampler (NoGUTS).
+In the case of CHMC and Galilean Monte Carlo under a flat prior, the momentum remains constant and the target probability is either a constant or zero.
+Therefore, the trajectories are straight until boundary reflections.
 This simplifies the problem compared with NUTS.
 However, the constant shrinkage of the sampling space in NS leads to biases if simple step size adaptations are employed \citep{Griffiths2019}.

 To allow good resolution of the sampling space and not stepping out of the boundary too often, \citet{Skilling2012} recommends tuning the step size so that most steps are accepted.
-This in turn means that most of the steps constitute the progression of a straight line and contain little additional information.
-The mixing quality of NoGUTS, HARM and slice sampling in different problems remains unstudied as of yet.
+This however means that most of the steps constitute the progression of a straight line and contain little additional information.
+A comparative study of the mixing quality of NoGUTS, HARM and slice sampling in different problems remains unstudied as of yet.

-\subsection{Region Sampling Algorithms (non-MCMC)}
+\subsection{Region sampling algorithms (non-MCMC)}

 The safest way to sample from the prior under a likelihood constraint is to sample randomly from the prior and reject the point if the likelihood constraint is not fulfilled.
 This rejection sampling requires a good proposal function to be efficient.
-In the case of LRPS, the proposal function defines a parameter space region.
-For correctness, it must fully contain the (unknown) likelihood contour.
-The methods in this section try to reconstruct this likelihood contour itself, or at least a superset of it.
+In the case of LRPS, the support of the proposal function corresponds to a parameter space region.
+For correctness, it must fully contain the (unknown) likelihood contour, i.e., the support of the likelihood-restricted prior.
+If a portion of the parameter space is left out, as illustrated in Figure~\ref{fig:LRPSillustration}, the volume ratio $V_{i+1}/V_{i}$ will be overestimated.
+However, the $Z$ estimate can be over or underestimated, depending on the likelihood in the left-out region relative to the constructed region.
+The methods presented in this section try to reconstruct this likelihood contour itself, or at least a super-set of it.